 Dr Tina Jakob, PhD, MSc, MA

 I am a Teaching Fellow/Assistant Professor (Teaching) in the Department and provide classroom and laboratory-based teaching in bioarchaeology at all undergraduate levels as well as the MSc in Palaeopathology.
 Previously I was the Archaeological Science Technician of the Department, while my colleague Beth Upex was on maternity leave.
 In addition to providing technical assistance, I was involved in teaching human bioarchaeology to undergraduate and postgraduate students.
-I also supervise undergraduate and MSc in Palaeopathology dissertation projects.
+I supervise undergraduate, MSc in Palaeopathology and PhD dissertation projects.

 Having taught on the MSc in Palaeopathology since 2004, I was a Teaching Fellow and MSc in Palaeopathology Course Director until September 2008.
 In 2006, I was also working part-time as a Curator for Physical Anthropology at the Department of Ancient Egypt and Sudan (British Museum).
 I completed my PhD dissertation at the Department of Archaeology, Durham University, in 2004.
 My research concentrated on differences in health and disease patterns in early medieval populations from Britain and southwestern Germany.
 Previously, I obtained my MSc degree in Osteology, Palaeopathology and Funerary Archaeology from the University of Sheffield.
 I also hold a Master's degree in Pre- and Protohistory, Physical Anthropology and Art History from the University of Tuebingen, Germany.